aeon-toolkit/aeon/docs/get_involved.rst

    get_involved/governance

 aeon is a community-driven project and your help is extremely welcome.
-If you get stuck, please don’t hesitate to chat with us or raise an issue.
+If you get stuck, please don't hesitate to chat with us or raise an issue.

 .. grid:: 1 2 2 2
     :gutter: 3